WHY AND WHEN TO USE A SEWING MACHINE WALKING FOOT

 Just to be sure, let me explain what feed dogs are.
 Google “feed dogs” and you will get images like this:

-Why a Walking Foot?
-Why those extra feed dogs?
+Why Use a Walking Foot?

 When working with one or two layers of fabric, those feed dogs underneath the fabric move everything along just fine.
-But when you're working with multiple layers, like in a quilt, the top layers may not be moving as fast or as easily as the bottom layers next to the feed dogs.
+But when you're working with multiple layers, like in a quilt, the top layers may not move as fast or as easily as the bottom layers next to the feed dogs.
 This also becomes an issue when working with thick fabrics like fur or leather or with sticky fabrics like oilcloth and vinyl.

 Below is a rendering taken from a blog post by Andrea Brown of how a regular presser foot moves your fabric differently than a walking foot.
-A regular presser foot presses down on and slides along the top of your fabric, which means it’s sometimes pushing AGAINST the fabric , especially bulky fabric, as the feed dogs are trying to move the fabric toward the back of the machine.
+A regular presser foot presses down on and slides along the top of your fabric, which means it’s sometimes pushing AGAINST the fabric, especially bulky fabric, as the feed dogs are trying to move the fabric toward the back of the machine.
 A walking foot, however, corrects this by scooting the top layer at the same pace as the bottom layer, so there’s no misalignment.

 When to Use a Walking Foot?